tomaszborowski/mol2cub/README.md

 $ python mol2cub.py input.mol2 output.cube head

-head - the head section of a cube file (at least the first 6 lines) specifying cooridnates of the box origin, number of points and spacing along each direction.
+head - the head section of a cube file (at least the first 6 lines) specifying coordinates of the box origin, number of points and spacing along each direction.

 The resulting cube file can be visualised using standard software.